You’ve passed your audition and you’re now a member of London City Singers!

 You’re generally expected to attend at least three out of four rehearsals per month.
 If you know ahead of time that you are unable to attend a rehearsal, please contact the membership coordinator as soon as possible and at least before 5pm on the day.

-On passing the audition, the monthly fees are £30 for members 26+ and £25 for members under 26 (until May before you turn 26).
+On passing the audition, the monthly fees are £30 for members 26+ and £25 for members under 26 (until May before you turn 26) and also students.
 We will need you to set up a monthly standing order using your name as the reference.
 Our Finance Coordinator (currently Aurélie) will be in touch to let you know the dates to set this up.

 As we are chartered through Sweet Adelines International, every member of the chorus is required to join this organisation as well in order to participate in our annual convention (each May) and to access learning materials.
 International fees are US$100 (roughly £80) per person annually for members 26+ or US$50 (roughly £40) for members under 26.